Klingri/notepad_py/README.md

 ## License

-This project is licensed under the GNU AGPLv3 License - see the LICENSE.md file for details
+This project is licensed under the ISC License - see the LICENSE.md file for details

 ## Acknowledgments